top of page

 A pause.
 Then, “Apterfuge.”

-“A lesser spirit of the Pit then?”
+“A Lesser Servant of the Pit then?”

-My heart skipped a beat and the sick knot in my stomach did a little jig.
+My heart skipped a beat and the sick knot in my stomach did a jig.
 It was worse than I thought.
 So much worse.

-© 2022 by Mike Shel.
+© 2025 by Mike Shel.
 Use only with permission.

 bottom of page